 An old saying is to “never pay retail.”
-Shopping portals are not unique to Chase as airline and hotel loyalty programs also have their own portals.
-But, shopping at major retailers with the Chase shopping portal will help you earn anywhere from 1 to 25 bonus points per $1 spent depending on the retailer.
-There are 250+ retailers to choose from it pays to take a look at the portal before making any online purchase.
+Shopping portals are not unique to Chase, as airline and hotel loyalty programs also have their own portals.
+Shopping at major retailers with the Chase shopping portal will help you earn anywhere from 1 to 25 bonus points per $1 spent, depending on the retailer.
+There are 250+ retailers to choose from.
+It pays to take a look at the portal before making any online purchase.
 Your store might be one of the participating merchants!

 Using the Chase Ultimate Rewards mall can also be a great way to earn points while doing your back-to-school shopping or Christmas shopping.
-Per tradition, the Chase Freedom’s 4th quarter bonus spending category is Holiday Shopping.
-If you own the Chase Freedom you can earn the 5 point bonus purchase plus the shopping portal bonus too!
+For instance, per tradition, Chase Freedom Flex’s 4th quarter bonus spending category is (usually) holiday shopping.
+If you own the Chase Freedom Flex, you can earn the 5 point bonus purchase plus the shopping portal bonus too!

 What will not earn Chase Ultimate Reward Points?

 There are a couple of actions that probably will not earn Ultimate Reward Points.